intergrals/Catch-of-the-Day/readme.md

 - Can pass functions down to children.
 - A component's key cannot be easily accessed, thus a popular workaround is to pass it in twice (as key and also as something else).
 - Can make a function in top-level and send it down to child components to modify top-level state.
+- Can make in line arrow function to call passed functions.